taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 extra: "<div class='text-center'><a href='http://www.netsuite.com/portal/developers/built-for-netsuite.shtml' target='_blank'><img src='/images/guides/integrations/netsuite/bfn-badge-2021.jpg' width='210' height='111'></a></div>"
 ---

-We put together this integration guide for NetSuite users looking to better understand TaxJar's integration for sales tax calculations, reporting, and filing.
+This guide will take you step by step how to integrate TaxJar with your NetSuite account.
+You’ll learn how to configure NetSuite for calculations, invoices, cash sales, credit memos, reporting, filing and more.

-You'll learn how TaxJar provides calculations and syncs invoices, cash sales, and credit memos for reporting / filing.
-Along the way, we'll configure your NetSuite account to collect sales tax where you have nexus, handle product / customer exemptions, and much more.
-For a primer on everything sales tax, read our [Sales Tax 101 guides](https://www.taxjar.com/learn-sales-tax/) before getting started.
+Sales tax is complex, with regulations changing constantly.
+For a primer on the basics of sales tax, including [nexus](https://www.taxjar.com/resources/sales-tax/nexus), [registration](https://www.taxjar.com/resources/sales-tax/registration), filing, reporting, calculations and more, please visit [Sales Tax Fundamentals](https://www.taxjar.com/resources/sales-tax).
+Also, be sure to take a look at our [Resource Center](https://www.taxjar.com/resources/), with articles, webinars and videos for beginners and experts alike.

-**TaxJar for NetSuite requires a [TaxJar Professional or Premium](https://www.taxjar.com/how-it-works/) subscription.** To sign up, or to upgrade your existing account, please contact our sales team.
+Please note that TaxJar for Amazon requires a [TaxJar Professional or Premium](https://www.taxjar.com/how-it-works/) subscription.
+To sign up, or to upgrade your existing account, please [contact](https://www.taxjar.com/contact/) our sales team.

 ## Getting Started with SuiteTax